Course practicals

 Interactions: Discuss goals and expectations for the project with your adviser, and develop a research plan for the whole duration.
 Plan to meet with the adviser on a weekly basis.
 Good communication is the key to good research.
 Both you and your adviser will enjoy these meetings a lot more if you arrive with new results and new questions each time.

-Independent research: the nominal work load for this course is about 10 hours per week.
+Independent research: the nominal (meaning 'minimum') work load for this course is about 10 hours per week.
 But any good researcher would tell you that working 9-5 oftentimes won’t get you very far...

 Useful Links: